-ProvidersMark J. Abrams, MD John R. Blumer, MD William M. Caldwell, Jr, MD Stephen B. Clyne, MD Kenneth W. Compton, MD Leighanne H. Dorton, MD Bryan C. Ego-Osuala, MD, FACS Michael T. Falcone, MD F. Brian Gibson, MD, FACS Robert E. Harley, MD S. Brett Heavner, MD Hunter A. Hoover, MD Christopher T. Jones, MD, FACS Timothy J. Kelly, MD, FACS Chad S. Kessler, MD John D. Kilde, MD Darrell A. Klotz, MD F.P.
-Johns Langford, MD, FACS Joshua D. Levine, MD Roy S. Lewis, MD Hugh M. Lovejoy, Jr, MD Eric A. Mair, MD, FAAP, FACS Michael S. Mallonee, MD Michael F. Miltich, MD Jonathan R. Moss, MD Gregory S. Parsons, MD Sajeev K. Puri, MD Todd R. Reulbach, MD Michael W. Sicard, MD J. Robert Silver, MD Nicholas G. Stowell, MD Christopher L. Tebbit, MD Ross A. Udoff, MD Mark T. Weigel, MD
+ProvidersMark J. Abrams, MD John R. Blumer, MD William M. Caldwell, Jr, MD Zachary Cappello, MD Stephen B. Clyne, MD Kenneth W. Compton, MD Isaac Dingle, MD Leighanne H. Dorton, MD Michael T. Falcone, MD F. Brian Gibson, MD, FACS Adam R. Gigliotti, MD Jewel Greywoode, MD Robert E. Harley, MD S. Brett Heavner, MD Hunter A. Hoover, MD Christopher T. Jones, MD, FACS Timothy J. Kelly, MD, FACS Chad S. Kessler, MD John D. Kilde, MD Darrell A. Klotz, MD, FACS F.P.
+Johns Langford, MD, FACS Joshua D. Levine, MD Roy S. Lewis, MD Hugh M. Lovejoy, Jr, MD Jonathan R. Moss, MD Gregory S. Parsons, MD Sajeev K. Puri, MD Todd R. Reulbach, MD Michael W. Sicard, MD J. Robert Silver, MD Nicholas G. Stowell, MD Christopher L. Tebbit, MD Ross A. Udoff, MD Mark T. Weigel, MD Susan Yanik, MD, MPH

 The tonsils are located in the back of the mouth on each side.
-The adenoids are in the back of the nose.
+The adenoid is in the back of the nose.
 The tonsils can be seen by looking in the mouth, but the adenoids usually cannot be seen on routine exam.
-Evaluating the adenoids usually requires passing an endoscope through the nose, using a mirror in the back of the mouth or obtaining an x-ray.
+Evaluating the adenoid usually requires passing an endoscope through the nose, using a mirror in the back of the mouth or obtaining an x-ray.

-What is the function of the tonsils and adenoids?
+What is their function of the adenoid and tonsils?

-Tonsils and adenoids are lymphoid tissue and part of the immune system, but their role is limited.
-Removing tonsils and adenoids does not weaken the immune system.
+The tonsils and adenoid are lymphoid tissue and part of the immune system, but their role is limited.
+Removing them does not weaken the immune system.
 Instead, their removal may actually reduce the frequency of illnesses in some children.

-Removal of the tonsils and adenoids is considered when they are excessively enlarged or frequently infected.
+Removal is considered when they are excessively enlarged or frequently infected.
 They do not need to be infected to get enlarged.
-In fact, children often have obstructive problems from enlarged tonsils and adenoids without ever having had sore throats or “strep throat”.
+In fact, children often have obstructive problems from enlarged tonsils and adenoids without ever having had sore throats or "strep throat."

 What problems can enlarged tonsils and adenoids cause?